 How will my class be taught?

-The LSA Course Guide now reflects if classes will be online, in-person, and hybrid class options.
+The LSA Course Guide now reflects if classes will be online, in-person, or hybrid.

-I am living in the dorms, when can I find up to date information?
+I am living in the dorms, where can I find up to date information?

 I am an incoming international student, when will I learn more?